 I provide a safe, confidential space for you to explore your situation or issues and the impact on your mental health, relationships, sense of self, life plans, career and more.

-Not just hot flushes
+Menopause is not just hot flushes and insomnia

 Whether you are in natural perimenopause/menopause or encountering the hormonal effects of surgical or chemical menopause, the multitude of symptoms and their impact on your physical and mental health are unpredictable and can be extremely debilitating.